JaniniRami07/FlaskLocator/README.md

 <li>cd FlaskLocator</li>
 <li>python3 -m pip install -r requirements.txt</li>
 <li>python3 FlaskLocator.py</li>

-<li>After choosing your redirect link, a link will be printed on the screen (eg: https://<random_shit>.ngrok.io), send it to your victim and your done!</li>
+# Contributors
+- There are many ways to improve this project, feel free to contribute with your pull request

+# Contact:
+- pr0xy07@tutanota.com

 # Legal Disclaimer
 - Usage of Locator for attacking targets without prior mutual consent is illegal.
 It's the end user's responsibility to obey all applicable local, state and federal laws.
 Developers assume no liability and are not responsible for any misuse or damage caused by this program

-# Contributors
-- There are many ways to improve this project, feel free to contribute with your pull request

-# Contact:
-- pr0xy07@tutanota.com